Rena Riffel: Showgirls

 When asked if she expected Showgirls to produce such a cult legacy, Riffel replied, "No. I went into it thinking it would be a really erotic, serious, shocking exposé.
 People would be sitting on the edge of their seats from suspense. [...
 But] some people were trying to play straight comedy – I played my character with comedy; I was hoping to get a laugh – but no one was acting with tongue in cheek.
 I know that everyone went into it thinking it would be like Basic Instinct. [...]
 Maybe it's Verhoeven.
 Even [Basic Instinct] seems kind of campy now [...]
 I think it's something with European filmmakers.
 I think – and this is my theory – [...] that there's something that European filmmakers have, a punched-up, extreme vibe.
 Everything's extreme."

 She is also quoted as saying, "Showgirls just keeps getting more and more popular, it's a total phenomenon.
 I don't think a film could even try to have this afterlife happen to it.
 This cult status and celebration is all created by the fans and the people who saw something special in the film.
 I seem to be one of the only actors that represents and gets involved with the cult status.
 I think Elizabeth (Berkley) is still upset about how the film was received initially.
 I think she is brilliant in her role and she should have won best actress at some film festivals, and I think Joe Eszterhas's writing is remarkably brilliant.
 I suspect because the way they marketed the film, that is what led to the backlash.
 The marketing campaign was misleading.
 But at the end of the day, it all worked out for the best."

-Entertainment Weeklys July 23, 2010 issue announced a sequel to Showgirls.
-Rena Riffel wrote, directed, and starred in the film, released in 2011.
-Initially entitled Showgirl, it was later renamed Showgirls 2: Penny's from Heaven.